owenHochwald/Interactive-Westeros-Map/README.md

 ## User Stories

-1. As a user, I want to be able to add additional cities to the map with a specified population and alliance.
+1. As a user, I want to be able to add additional cities to the map with a specified population, name, list of alliances, etc.

 2. As a user, I want to be able to add a location to the list of locations visited.